amallek/ute/README.md

 ## Disadvantages

 - Not self-describing: requires schema for decoding
-- Fewer language bindings (currently Go only)
+- Fewer language bindings (currently C and Go only)
 - No built-in support for advanced types (e.g., floats, enums, maps)

 ## Comparison